Alpenlol/alpenlol.github.io/_posts/hax/devices/2025-12-14-barracuda-esg-autonomous-research.md

 ## The Hybrid Approach

 High level workflow:
 1. **Targeting** - Human selects initial target.
+We like firmware so we attack firmware.
 2. **Extraction** - AI does a great job at unpacking and emulating firmware!
 3. **RAPTOR sweep** - Autonomous scanning of all code, configs, binaries.
 This grabs the low hanging fruit.
-4. **Triage** - Human review of critical findings.
+4. **Triage** - Human review of high/critical findings.
 5. **Recon** - AI instructed to map all surface area (ports, applications, modules, i.e. public attack surface).
+Maps it to backend functionality as well.
 6. **Manual deep dive** - Tracing interesting paths the AI flagged.
 7. **Fuzzing** - AI instructed to launch AFL and custom grammer fuzzer against high priority attack surface.
+Emphasis on test case generation that maximizes test coverage.
 8. **Exploitation** - Human building PoCs for confirmed vulns.
 AI is alright at selecting gadgets but does not piece the picture together well.

 This combination has made us significantly more effective.
 Claude x RAPTOR handles the grunt work.
 We focus on the creative exploitation.